Working with Objects

 DMScript

 DMScript is an object-orientated scripting language.
-As such, it understands each object in the DeployHub model.
+As such, it understands each object in the DeployHub Pro model.
 You can access each object either by selecting it off the stack (e.g.: $Environment), by retrieving a reference to the object from some other object, or by calling a built-in Function to retrieve it.
 Each object has accessible properties.
 Some objects also have methods that can be called.

 The following is a list of the objects that you can reference in DMScript.